 The museum is a place to not only look, but also to do.
 Classes and workshops provide new ways to actively engage and continue learning.
 Past workshops have included Navajo weaving, dyeing fibers with native plants, foraging for wild greens, pottery, and poetry.
-Watch the MNA calendar and Facebook page for future workshops.
-Due to the coronavirus pandemic, the only workshops currently available are fully online, either held via Zoom or offered as videos.
+Watch this page and the MNA calendar and Facebook page for future workshops.

 These classes are taught by local artists in the Discovery Village on the beautiful campus of the Museum of Northern Arizona.
 Signup directly with the instructor.

-In this four-week class, potter Chas Frisco will introduce students to hand building and wheel throwing techniques; glazing and decorating pots (low fire) including electric kiln and raku/pit firing.
+In this class, potter Chas Frisco introduces students to wheel throwing techniques; glazing and decorating pots (low fire) including electric kiln and raku/pit firing.
 All levels are welcome and the class size is limited to 6 students.
 To register email firstname.lastname@example.orgLearn more

 Landscape painter Deborah Mechigian teaches fundamentals of composition, perspective, and color mixing in this weekly class.
 To register email email@example.comLearn more

 Painter Lisa Lee Pearce teaches fundamental skills and techniques for painting with watercolor.
 This eight week introductory class is aimed at beginners.
 For details or to register, email Lleearrist@gmail.comLearn more

 Sundays starting April 3, 1:30-3:30

 Join local nature artist and biologist Liz Blaker at the Museum of Northern Arizona to learn to draw from nature.
 Each week will focus on a specific plant or animal.
 To register email firstname.lastname@example.orgLearn more